kammitama5/kammitama5.github.io/_posts/2020-09-09-Wednesday-September-9th.md

 - This week I've been thinking about the fact that people get annoyed if you're a female and you don't automatically pick a thing (ie fit in a box), but when guys do that, it's seen as wild and courageous and they're celebrated for being so exploratory and creative.
 It's almost like they don't give us the room to fail and try things out, which is kind of stupid.
 And then people wonder why it's so difficult for women to make it in business.
 Well..maybe..just maybe..give us females room to try and fail, too.
 But...Wow guys are soooooooo cool.
-  Our failures are made to be examples as to why we should not be put into leadership positions, and their failures are just seen as another step... on the way to conquering the world or whatever, as they were ordained to do by some fake ideology that was made by dudes anyway.
+  We as females...Our failures are made to be examples as to why we should not be put into leadership positions, and their failures are just seen as another step... on the way to conquering the world or whatever, as they were ordained to do by some fake ideology that was made by dudes anyway.
 Guys.
   Maybe when I grow up I can be one.
 Just kidding.
 I like being me.
 A lot.
 But I think that a lot of things people mouth are stupid and they don't think deeply about how what they say is sometimes just a banal mouthing of some bull**** ideology someone taught them growing up.
 And it means